 As you can probably tell from the name, these headphones are the on-ears of Sennheiser's Momentum family.
 They're an attractive pair with a neat folding design and earpads and headband that are both clad in Alcantara for extra comfort.
 You've also got access to a three-way inline mic and remote, to control a connected smartphone.

 There's a lot of body and warmth to their sound, not to mention plenty of detail and texture.
 These elements make for an effortless and enjoyable listen across all genres.
 At this kind of money, you can't really go wrong.

 - Good noise cancellation

 - Great dynamics

-These wireless headphones have been around a few years now, but they've dropped in price quite significantly and have to now be considered a serious bargain.
+These wireless headphones have been around for a few years now, but they've dropped in price quite significantly and have to now be considered a serious bargain.
 They're collapsable, properly portable and have thick, comfy earpads.
 22hr battery life, NFC pairing Bluetooth (of the aptX variety) and active noise-cancellation complete an extensive list of features.

 Sennheiser PXC 550 Wireless